-- (1) Medical Direction and Supervision.
-The medical care of residents shall be under the direction and supervision of a physician. - (a) Designation of Attending Physician.
+(1) Medical Direction and Supervision.
+The medical care of residents shall be under the direction and supervision of a physician.

+(a) Designation of Attending Physician.
 Upon admission, each resident shall be asked to designate an attending physician of his or her choice.
 If the resident is unable to designate an attending physician, or does not wish to designate an attending physician, the facility shall assist the resident in identifying an attending physician who will serve the resident.
 A resident shall be permitted to change the designation of his or her attending physician at any time.
-Whenever a resident requires medical attention, an attempt shall first be made to contact the resident's attending physician, except in medical emergencies requiring activation of the local EMS system (911 or another emergency call). - (b) Back-up Physician Support.
-Each assisted living facility shall have an agreement with one or more duly licensed physicians to serve in those instances when a resident's own attending physician cannot be reached, and to provide temporary medical attention to any resident whose attending physician is temporarily not available.
-A nurse practitioner or physician's assistant shall not serve as the back-up physician in an assisted living facility. - All physician orders shall be written in (C) accordance with community standards.
+Whenever a resident requires medical attention, an attempt shall first be made to contact the resident's attending physician, except in medical emergencies requiring activation of the local EMS system (911 or other emergency call).

+(b) Back-up Physician Support.
+Each specialty care assisted living facility shall have an agreement with one or more duly licensed physicians to serve in those instances when a resident's own attending physician cannot be reached, and to provide temporary medical attention to any resident whose attending physician is temporarily not available.
+A nurse practitioner or physician's assistant shall not serve as the back-up physician in a specialty care assisted living facility.

+(C) All physician orders shall be written in accordance with community standards.
 If verbal orders are used, they are to be used infrequently.
 A physician verbal order shall only be accepted by an RN or LPN employed by the facility and authorized to do so by facility policy and procedures and state law.
 All verbal orders shall be reduced to writing on the physicians' order sheet by a licensed facility nurse and shall be dated and signed by the nurse receiving the order.
 All orders, including verbal orders, shall be dated, timed, and authenticated promptly by the ordering practitioner, or another practitioner who is responsible for the care of the resident and authorized to write orders by facility policy.
-All verbal orders must be authenticated within such time period as provided by facility policy, but in no case shall exceed 30 days following entry of the order. - (2) Medical Examination Record. - (a) Initial Physical Examination.
-Not more than
+All verbal orders must be authenticated within such time period as provided by facility policy, but in no case shall exceed 30 days following entry of the order.

+(2) Medical Examination Record.

-30 days prior to admission of any resident to an assisted living facility, the resident or prospective resident shall be examined by a physician.
-For purposes of the initial physical examination only, a currently licensed physician in good standing with the Medical Licensure Commission of any state may complete this physical assessment.
+Initial Physical Examination.
+Not more (a) than 30 days prior to admission of any resident to a specialty care assisted living facility, the resident or prospective resident shall be examined by a physician.
+For purposes of the initial physical examination, a physician currently licensed and in good standing with the Medical Licensure Commission of any state may complete this physical assessment.
 The physician shall report his or her findings in writing to the facility.
-In addition to any information otherwise required by the facility's policies and procedures, and in addition to any other information the physician recommends or believes is pertinent, the initial physical examination record shall contain the following:
+This examination is not required for a resident of a facility dually licensed as an assisted living facility and as a specialty care assisted living facility in those cases when the resident is transferred from the assisted living unit to the specialty care assisted living unit in the same facility.
+In addition to any information otherwise required by the facility's policies and procedures and in addition to any other information the physician recommends or believes is pertinent, the initial physical examination record shall contain the following: